Johnhvy/Node-Caritat/README.md

 vote pull request).
 If you are participating to that vote yourself, you should cast your vote right away using one of the methods described above.

+### Using the API

+You can build your own CLI to interface with Caritat so it's more fitted to your use-case and is more user-friendly.

+Since we are using TypeScript, please rely on the type definition for documentation on how to use the API.

 ## FAQ

 ### Who do I need to trust?

-- As a voter, you need to trust the instigator for:
+- As a voter, you need to trust the vote instigator for:
   - using a reliable hardware and software to generate the private key and encrypt it, and to not store it anywhere.
   - not leaking the private key before the vote closes if they have kept the